GalacticBot/galactic-docs/docs/start.md

 ### ❯ Versions

 **V1**
-__No longer active, only V2 and V3 are active at this time__
+__No longer active, only V3 is active at this time__
 V1 is the original Galactic Bot, still running on its old code from its early days.
 It currently has a blue profile picture and is serving the largest amount of servers of the three bots.

 **V2**
+__No longer active, only V3 is active at this time__
 V2 is the second generation of Galactic.
 While being a more modern version of the bot, it had some design flaws that needed amending.
 As such we're now working on the 3rd generation.
 V2 uses an orange profile picture and is running on a client called GalacticTest.

 **V3**
 V3 is the third and hopefully final generation of Galactic.
-It is currently in development with most of the basic functionality already implemented.
+It is currently deployed on all of the bot user accounts.